mperham/connection_pool/README.md

 end
 ```

-Once you've ported your entire system to use `with`, you can simply remove `Wrapper` and use the simpler and faster `ConnectionPool`.
+Once you've ported your entire system to use `with`, you can remove `::Wrapper` and use `ConnectionPool` directly.

 ## Shutdown